 At the end of his fifth season with the Chargers — just as his contract expired — Brees was injured with a dislocated shoulder.
 With one of the worst injuries quarterbacks can face, as they rely on their arm’s rotation to throw the ball, Brees suddenly found his whole career in question.
-In an interview with Sports Spectrum, Brees explained his outlook changed as he listened to his heart and God’s guidance:
+In, Brees explained his outlook changed as he listened to his heart and God’s guidance:

 “My wife and I were taking a visit to New Orleans.
 It was six months post Hurricane Katrina we were looking at the sheer devastation and just saying ‘I’m not gonna trust what I see with my eyes here, because my eyes are telling me not to come here.
 And yet my heart, my soul, the Lord is telling me that this is our calling.
 It’s not just about coming to play football and be a part of the resurgence of a football team, but it’s about the resurrection and rebirth of a city and we can be a part of that.'”

 Brees’ leadership and skill in his position helped lead the team to their first-ever Super Bowl victory in 2009 and his presence has helped keep them in contention ever since.